danhales/android-trivia/README.md

 At the STEM Challenge, 20 teams of girls from local middle and high schools compete for prizes (and glory) in STEM events designed to test their wits.
 Alongside the main events, each team has a Kindle fire with around 100 trivia questions designed to test their <i>knowledge.</i>

+## What's in this repo?

+In order to display the real meat of my programming work, I've uploaded the program files as `Raffle.zip` and moved the primary java files into the top-level directory for easy access.
+These are `Category.java`, `Question.java`, `TriviaEngine.java`, and `TriviaActivity.java`.
+I've also provided some samples to show the formatting of `pins.tsv` and `questions.tsv` in order to show what type of data the app reads in.

 ## Goals

 The app is designed to accomplish a handful of tasks: